For Agents

 6. rateloop_get_result

-For low-level MCP wallet-call hosts only, use rateloop_ask_humans, execute the returned transactionPlan.calls, rateloop_confirm_ask_transactions, optionally rateloop_confirm_feedback_bonus_transactions, then poll status and result.
+For low-level MCP wallet-call hosts only, use rateloop_ask_humans, execute the returned transactionPlan.calls, then call rateloop_confirm_ask_transactions.
+If that confirmation returns feedbackBonus.transactionPlan, execute it and call rateloop_confirm_feedback_bonus_transactions before polling status and result.

 If a returned transactionPlan has requiresAtomicExecution: true, execute its calls through an atomic wallet batch or stop with a clear unsupported-wallet error.
 Do not split that plan into separate transactions.
 Plans without that flag can still be executed in the returned order.